Sayani07/gravitas/README.md

-  - recommending appropriate probability distribution plots of the time series variable across the bivariate granularities based on the levels of the bivariate granularties and their compatibility relationship.
+  - recommending appropriate probability distribution plots of the time series variable across the bivariate granularities based on the levels of the bivariate granularties and their interaction.

 ## Installation